ivan-rivera-projects/wagwan-london-chatbot/README.md

 ## Overview

-WAGWAN.LONDON demonstrates advanced implementation of AWS cloud services to create a culturally authentic conversational AI experience.
+WAGWAN.LONDON demonstrates advanced implementation of AWS cloud services to create a culturally relevant and authentic conversational AI experience.
 The application showcases a fully serverless architecture that leverages AWS's most cutting-edge AI/ML services.

-The chatbot embodies the voice of South London youth culture with authentic dialect, slang, and conversational patterns.
+The chatbot embodies the voice of South London youth culture and swagger with authentic dialect, slang, and conversational patterns.
 This project highlights my skillset in:

 - Serverless application architecture on AWS
 - Integration of advanced AWS AI/ML services